-A majority of professional equestrians will tell you that the most essential element of any rider’s fitness is their core strength.
+Any professional equestrian will tell you that core training exercises for horse riders are one of most essential element of any rider’s fitness goals.

 Having a strong and stable core supports good posture, balance/stability in the saddle, a fluid and following seat, and overall body alignment.